hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 Now we want to be able to access the rows, or genes, in our Seurat object.
 Rather than calling these values "genes", many tools will call them "features" as different assays (CITE-seq, ATAC-seq) provide alternative information than genes as output.

-The `Features()` function returns a vector of all features/genes in our dataset in the same order as it appears in the Seurat object.
+The `Features()` function returns a vector of all features/genes in our dataset in the same order as it appears in the count matrix.

 ```r
 Features(seurat_integrated) %>% head()